enteropositivo/bip39colors/readme.md

 - **Offline Usage:** For enhanced security when dealing with your real mnemonic phrase, it is recommended to download the application and use it offline.
 You can download a copy from the [GitHub repository](https://github.com/EnteroPositivo/bip39Colors) or use it locally on your device.
 - **Libraries Support:** BIP39 Colors provides libraries in both Python and JavaScript

-## Usage
+## Basic Usage

-To use BIP39 Colors, follow these steps:

-1. Download the libraries or HTML/JavaScript application from  [GitHub repository](https://github.com/enteropositivo/bip39colors/tree/main/docs) .
+1. Download  [offline tool released](https://github.com/enteropositivo/bip39colors/releases/tag/offline_tool) to an **offline coputer**
 2. Enter your BIP39 mnemonic phrase.
 3. Click the "Convert" button to generate the corresponding colors.
-4. When needed, you can use the colors to recover the original BIP39 mnemonic.
+4. When needed, you can use the colors to recover the original BIP39 mnemonic with the same offline tool.

 ## BIP39Colors Library Usage

+Also you can clone this repo and use the provided libraries with your favourite language

 ### JavaScript